paulgureghian/PyTorch_LSTM/README.md

 The dataset was loaded into PyTorch via a Dataset class defined in 'dataset.py'

-Training of the model is implemented in 'train.py' which has a 'train' function to train the model on the data And a 'predict' function to make predictions and generate text.
+Training of the model is implemented in 'train.py' which has a 'train' function to train the model on the data and a 'predict' function to make predictions and generate text.

 The program shows the 'epochs', 'batch', 'loss', and 100 predicted words.